The Department of Health (DOH) Children and Youth Evaluation Services (C-YES)

 Important Updates!

-Effective January 1, 2026, the New York State Department of Health will take over the role of the Children and Youth Evaluation Services (C-YES)
+On January 1, 2026, the New York State Department of Health took over the role of the Children and Youth Evaluation Services (C-YES)

-• Starting January 1, 2026, the New York State Department of Health (DOH) or the Office of Mental Health (OMH) will determine if children/youth who do not have Medicaid are qualified for Children's Waiver Home and Community Based Services (HCBS).
+• As of January 1, 2026, the New York State Department of Health (DOH) or the Office of Mental Health (OMH) will determine if children/youth who do not have Medicaid are qualified for Children's Waiver Home and Community Based Services (HCBS).

 • Children/youth who already have Medicaid who may qualify for HCBS will be sent to a Health Home to complete the process of determining if the child/youth qualifies for HCBS.

-• Starting January 1, 2026, all Children's Waiver participants will receive care management through the Health Home program or the State
+• Starting April 1, 2026, all Children's Waiver participants will receive care coordination through the Health Home program or a qualified individual identified by the state.

 What Is DOH C-YES?

-The New York State Department of Health's (DOH) Children and Youth Evaluation Service (C-YES) is a statewide program that determines whether a child/youth (under the age of 21) is eligible for Children's Waiver Home and Community Based Services (HCBS).
+The New York State Department of Health's (DOH) Children and Youth Evaluation Service (C-YES) is a statewide service, in which qualified individuals identified by the state determine whether a child/youth (under the age of 21), who does not already have Medicaid, is eligible for Children's Waiver Home and Community Based Services (HCBS).

 Click here to make a referral or learn more